Adaptive Bitrate Streaming: What it Is and How the ABR Algorithm Works [2024 Update]

 • What is Adaptive Bitrate Streaming?

-• How does ABR Streaming Work?
+• How Does ABR Streaming Work?

-• Adaptive Streaming Profiles
+• Adaptive Bitrate Streaming Profiles

 • How to Do Adaptive Bitrate Streaming